-How Much Office Space Do I Need
+How Much Office Space Do I Need in 2019?

 When working with an office tenant, one of the first questions we ask is, “How much space do you need?”
 Surprisingly, many times a client isn’t sure, or has unrealistic expectations of their size requirements.
 In the past, office buildings were built to accommodate approximately 3 or 4 people per 1,000 square feet of rentable space.
 With rent being one of the highest expenses for a company, many organizations have looked to place more people in the same square footage.
 Why is this not always feasible?
 Well there are a few reasons: